Entrances & Doors

 “Every exit is an entrance somewhere else.”
 Tom Stoppard

-This post was inspired by Celia’s recent post on doors at Africa to Asia.
+This post was inspired by Celia’s recent post at Africa to Asia.

 This is my submission to Travel Photo Thursday, which is organized by Nancie at Budget Travelers Sandbox.
 Be sure to head over and check out more photos from locations around the world.